Home Back

 Problem 1.14:

-Carbon dioxide flows through a constant area duct.
-At the inlet to the duct, the velocity is 120 m/s and the temperature and pressure are 200oC and 700 kPa, respectively.
-Heat is added to the flow in the duct and at the exit of the duct the velocity is 240 m/s and the temperature is 450oC.
-Find the amount of heat being added to the carbon dioxide per unit mass of gas and the mass flow rate through the duct per unit cross-sectional area of the duct.
-Assume that for carbon dioxide, γ=1.3.
+flows through a constant area duct.
+At the inlet to the duct, the velocity is m/s and the temperature and pressure are oC and kPa, respectively.
+Heat is added to the flow in the duct and at the exit of the duct the velocity is m/s and the temperature is oC.
+Find the amount of heat being added to the carbon-dioxide per unit mass of gas and the mass flow rate through the duct per unit cross-sectional area of the duct.
+Assume that for carbon-dioxide, γ=1.3.

 Solution: